 From Clark International airport, take the shuttle service to Dau terminal.
 Fare is P100, travel time is around 20 minutes.
 At the terminal, ride a bus to Bolinao or to Alaminos City if you are bound for Hundred Islands.
 Travel time is close to 4 hours, fare is around P350.
 From Alaminos, ride a tricycle to Lucap where the tourism office is situated.
 Travel time is around 20 minutes, fare is P15 per person, P100 if chartered.

-TOP ATTRACTIONS IN PANGASINAN
+TOP TOURIST ATTRACTIONS IN PANGASINAN

 The Hundred Islands is a protected area composed of 123 islets, (124 during a low tide) at Lingayen Gulf stretching for about 17 square kilometers.
 The most popular and visited among the 123 islets are the following:

-TOP ATTRACTIONS IN BOLINAO
+BOLINAO TOP ATTRACTIONS

 ROCK VIEW RESORT & ROCK FORMATION